-Suspensions or restrictions will be determined on a case by case basis by the Doane University Director of Clinical Placement.
+Suspensions or restrictions will be determined on a case by case basis by the Doane University Clinical Placement Director.

 While suspended a student may not represent themselves as a Doane University Practicum/Internship student or Counselor- In-Training, may not see clients or function as a Doane University student at any mental health treatment or counseling site.